Are you a big fan of banana bread? Many people love eating it on the weekends because of how tasty it is.

 When making this bread at home, you might sometimes have trouble getting it to turn out perfectly.
-Do you feel like your banana bread isn’t quite as dense as you’d like it to be?
+Do you feel like your bread isn’t quite as dense as you’d like it to be?

 People Don’t Usually Want Banana Bread to Be Dense

 Before going further, it’s important to note that “dense” isn’t a quality that most people are looking for in banana bread.
-Most will not be happy if their banana bread turns out too dense.
+Most will not be happy if their bread turns out too dense.

 Mix Ingredients Thoroughly

 Mixing the ingredients thoroughly will help the quick bread to be much denser.
 Many recipes want you to mix the ingredients only until they’re just combined.

 If you mix things longer it’ll cause gluten bonds to form.
 These bonds will make the bread far denser than it’d otherwise be.